 It’s no secret that ice cream is a summertime favorite for many.
 To make your next ice cream indulgence even more fun and to fit in a learning experience, too, teach your children how to make their own.

-There are countless make-your-own-ice-cream recipes available online, so it’s easy to find one that features the flavor of your choice.
+There are countless homemade ice cream recipes available online, so it’s easy to find one that features the flavor of your choice.
 Generally, for vanilla ice cream, the instructions are as follows:

 - Separately, fill a gallon-sized plastic baggie halfway with ice and add 1/3 cup of coarse salt.